 Some consumers and advocates have started pushing against big brands when it comes to packaging and other waste.
 The Instagram account Estee Laundry has called out repeat offenders such as Pat McGrath Labs, who include handfuls of gold sequins in her packaging.
 Sequins are not recyclable and take hundreds of years to break down in a landfill.

 Another repeat offender is Sephora, who will send a little lipstick or a single eyeshadow in a comically large box filled with bubble wrap.
 Some customers send complaints in the comments section of Sephora’s Instagram or through other channels such as online products reviews.

 It is heartwarming that some consumers have started to push back against brands.
 But the tides haven’t turned to really impact the industry in a meaningful way.
 But before you start feeling too guilty, know that major corporations contribute much more to global waste than individuals.
 You still may feel like being a part of the solution, rather than the problem.
 Fear not!
 You can have some control over your consumption.

 Here are some tips for becoming a more conscious beauty consumer in 2020.

 Switch to Reusable Cotton Makeup Remover Pads

-In theory, single use cotton pads are great for the environment.
+In theory, single-use cotton pads are great for the environment.
 They’re natural and should break down in the compost.
-But your makeup is definitely not compostable.
+But your makeup is not compostable.
 Once you use your cotton pad, it has to go into the trash.
-But you can make the switch reusable cotton pads like these ones by Freon Collective.
+But you can make the switch to reusable pads like these by Freon Collective.
 Made by hand in downtown Toronto, these reusable cotton pads come with a mesh bag where you can put your used ones.
-Throw them in the washing machine, lay flat to dry and they’re as good as new!
+Throw them in the washing machine, lay flat to dry, and they’re as good as new!

 Shop Package Free or Refillable Products